vxvfaq/vxvfaq/README.rst

 We have tested in simulated markets with 1 million dollars per basket.
 You can back test and test in a simulated market environment with buy and sell pressure but this is nothing like the real thing.
 The real markets are slightly different which is why we plan to trade our internal proprietary baskets ourselves.

 In an unfiltered basket do the stock ticker symbols come up in any specific order, i.e., from best option to worst or vice versa?
-In other words, would the best one show up 1st in line?
+In other words, would the best one shows up 1st in line?
 -------

 Yes, they are ranked/scored based on the strength of the relationship.
 They are unfiltered because the relationships are not context controlled or directional.